📅 Last updated · 最終更新:2026年5月24日

 和歌山県

+Top Wakayama souvenirs and must-visit travel spots — your complete guide for visitors to Japan.
 Sacred mountains, thousand-year pilgrimage trails and Japan’s most dramatic waterfall — Wakayama distils Japan’s ancient soul into one extraordinary peninsula.

 🌸 Best Season: April–May, Oct–Nov (Kumano Kodo); Dec–Feb (Koyasan snow)